Gbenro/journal-backend/README.md

 # Journal Backend Service

 FastAPI backend service for the GPT Agent Journaling System.
-This service provides the database layer and core CRUD operations for journal entries.
+This service provides the database layer and core CRUD operations for journal entries using SQLite for maximum reliability.

 ## 🚀 Railway Deployment